 Food dumped into trash dumpsters and landfills attracts rodents, insects, and other animals.
 Our compost is placed in bear-proofed dumpsters.
 Composting will reduce our campus footprint by reducing methane gases created in landfills from rotting food.

 Compost is the new green.
 No really, the bin is green.
-Look for compost bins set up in University Center, Overlook, The Lodge, and the Family Development Center.
+Look for compost bins set up in University Center, Cafe 65, The Lodge, and the Family Development Center.
 You can refer to the posters above the bins, which will help you decide what is composted.
 Take a look at them here.
 The following items can be composted:

 • All food scraps such as meats, cheese, veggies, fruits, milk and juice, cooked or uncooked